AmoebeLabs/material3-themes-manual/docs/basics/ha-m3-implementation.md

 template: overrides/main.html
 ---

-User-generated color schemes are an important feature of the M3 color system.
-The Home Assistant implementation makes full use of all the possibilities and even extends some of the features.
-To manifest all features in the HA UI, the cards must be compliant and use the M3 color system too.

-##:material-home-floor-3: The HA implementation

 The M3 series themes for Home Assistant are mostly 100% M3 compliant.
 On top of that, it extends the M3 color system to make it more usable in views/cards.

 !!!
 Note "The main driver (for me) is the Swiss Army Knife custom card, which allows for extensive styling and can therefore use all the M3 color system features and extensions"

+Below an overview of the features and extensions offered by the HA M3 theme implementation.

+##:material-home-floor-3: The HA implementation

 | What | Material 3 | HA M3 implementation |
 | ---- | ---------- |  ------------------- |